 6.1 The 2019-2022 Service Improvement Plan details how Environment & Infrastructure will contribute to and deliver the strategic outcomes of the Council Plan.
-Whilst the service has no specific actions or indicators under 'Building strong, safe and resilient communities', it works in collaboration with other services to support delivery of all Council Plan priorities.
+Whilst the activities delegated to this Board have no specific actions or indicators under 'Building strong, safe and resilient communities' and 'Reshaping our place, our economy and our future', the service works in collaboration with other services to support delivery of all Council Plan priorities.